The Twelve Caesars: Julius Caesar

 Suetonius later describes Caesar's major reforms upon defeating Pompey and seizing power.
 One such reform was the modification of the Roman calendar.
-The calendar at the time had already used the same system of solar years and lunar months that our current calendar uses.
-Caesar updated the calendar so as to minimize the number of lost days due to the prior calendar’s imprecision regarding the exact amount of time in a solar year.
-Caesar also renamed the fifth month (also the month of his birth) in the Roman calendar July, in his honor (Roman years started in March, not January as they do under the current calendar).
-Suetonius says that Caesar had planned on invading and conquering the Parthian Empire.
-These plans were not carried out due to Caesar's assassination.
+Caesar updated the calendar, which already used a system of solar years and lunar months, to reflect new understandings of the amount of time in a solar year and minimize the number of days lost per year.
+Caesar also renamed the month of his birth to July, in his own honor.

+Suetonius alleges that Caesar planned on invading and conquering the Parthian Empire, but that he was assassinated before he could carry out these plans.

-Suetonius then includes a description of Caesar's appearance and personality.
-Suetonius says that Caesar was semi-bald.
-Due to embarrassment regarding his premature baldness, Caesar combed his hair over and forward so as to hide this baldness.
+Suetonius includes a description of Caesar's appearance and personality.
+Suetonius says that Caesar was semi-bald; due to embarrassment regarding his premature baldness, Caesar combed his hair over and forward.
 Caesar wore a senator's tunic with an orange belt.
-Caesar is described as routinely wearing loose clothes.
-Suetonius quotes the Roman dictator Lucius Cornelius Sulla as saying, "Beware the boy with the loose clothes, for one day he will mean the ruin of the Republic."
-This quote referred to Caesar, as he had been a young man during Sulla's Social War and subsequent dictatorship.
-Suetonius describes Caesar as taking steps so that others would not refer to him as king.
-Political enemies at the time had claimed that Caesar wanted to bring back the much reviled monarchy.
+Suetonius quotes the Roman dictator Lucius Cornelius Sulla, who had known Caesar during the Social War, as saying, "Beware the boy with the loose clothes, for one day he will mean the ruin of the Republic", noting Caesar's tendency to wear loose-fitting clothes.
+Suetonius also reports that Caesar took steps so to prevent others from referring to him as "king", since his political enemies at the time had claimed that Caesar wanted to bring back the much reviled monarchy.

 Finally, Suetonius describes Caesar's assassination.
 Shortly before his assassination, Caesar told a friend that he wanted to die a sudden and spectacular death.
 Suetonius believes that several omens predicted the assassination.
 One such omen was a vivid dream Caesar had the night before his assassination.
 The day of the assassination, Suetonius claims that Caesar was given a document describing the entire plot.
 Caesar took the document, but did not have a chance to read it before he was assassinated.

 Suetonius says that others have claimed that Caesar reproached the conspirator Brutus, saying "You too, my child?" (καὶ σὺ τέκνον).
 This specific wording varies slightly from the more famous quote, "Even you, Brutus?" (et tu, Brute) from Shakespeare's Julius Caesar.
 However, Suetonius himself asserts that Caesar said nothing, apart from a single groan, as he was being stabbed.
 Instead Suetonius reports that Caesar exclaimed, "Why, this is violence!" as the attack began.